Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 * Support converter resolution of 11-16
 * Support 1-8 lanes
 * Support 0-3 controls bits
-Note that, sum of converter resolution and # of control bits need to be <= 16 and # of lanes are <= # of converters.

 ## Constraints

 The design assumes the sample size is 16 and each converter produces 1 sample per cycle for each frame, which is often to be the case.
 This limits the parameter of SAMPLE_SIZE and SAMPLES to be 16 and 1, though it can be changed in the code.
+Furthermore, due to these 2 constraints, values we pick for other parameters need to follow this rule:
+* (Converter resolution + Control bits) ≤ 16
+* L (# of lanes) ≤ M (# of converters)